- home

 Master one of the most difficult baking techniques – right in your very own kitchen!

 Anneka will share her more than 35 years of baking experience, knowledge and research, as well as all of her practical and insightful tips and tricks.
+The virtual Live Session will be supported by printable recipes and resources that you can study at your own pace ensuring that you gain the confidence and skill to bake your own delicious puff at home.
+This will include additional recipes which you are encouraged to practise in your own time.

-At the end of this course, you will have not only the knowledge and skill but the confidence to be able to make your own leavened puff pastry and a collection of wonderful bakes to create with it!
+At the end of this class, you will have not only the knowledge and skill but the confidence to be able to make your own leavened puff pastry and a collection of wonderful bakes to create with it!

 Dates

-If you're interested in joining in a future LIVE class and would like to be notified when new dates are released, please fill out your details at the bottom of this page.
+If you are interested in joining a future class and would like to be notified when new dates are released, please fill in your details at the bottom of this page.

 Cost

 I enjoyed the course very much and appreciated Anneka's personal interactions with us individually and a group.
-I particularly enjoyed the interaction in the closed Facebook group.
+I particularly enjoyed the interaction in the Facebook group.
 It was really invaluable to see what others were baking and their strengths and weaknesses, and their mistakes as well.
 I learnt a lot from that aspect.
 My other favourite part of the course was Anneka's in-depth feedback and guidance to each participant's activity; and her generosity with imparting her knowledge and technical expertise; and her encouragement.

 Trisha, online class student